alexZajac/altegrad_kaggle_2021/README.md

 ### Requirements

-At the root of the project, run `pip install -r requirements.txt`
+At the root of the project, run `pip install -r requirements.txt`.

 ### Data/Input